 The disclosure format adopted in the model only includes those standards which will have application to local government.

-The example disclosed states the impact of these new Accounting Standards is not expected to be material.
+The example disclosed states the impact these new Accounting Standards has / will have and whether that is expected to be material or not.